 - About 350 employees from over 30 countries.

 - Established in 1975.

-- The sponsorship department in the UK Government for ECMWF is the Department for Business, Innovation and Skills.
+- The sponsorship department in the UK Government for ECMWF is the Department for Business, Energy and Industrial Strategy (BEIS).

-- Twice daily forecasts are produced for weather services and businesses.
+- Forecasts are produced four times per day for weather services and commercial customers.

-- Commercial licences held by customers in over 30 countries.
+- Commercial licences are held by customers in over 30 countries.

 - ECMWF uses advanced computer modelling techniques to analyse observations and predict future weather.